 Norwegian Cruise Lines - Final Grade: "C"

 Norwegian Cruise Lines (NCL) was founded in 1966 as the Norwegian Caribbean Line.
 Headquartered in Florida, NCL controls eight percent of the worldwide market and, along with Carnival Corporation and Royal Caribbean Cruises Limited, is considered one of the “big three” corporations that dominate the U.S. cruise ship market.
-NCL has a relatively young fleet of cruise ships; all of the company’s 12 ships were built within the last 14 years, and over 70 percent of those have a carrying capacity of more than 3,000 passengers and crew.
-NCL’s two largest ships, the Norwegian Breakaway and Norwegian Epic, have capacities of over 5,500 passengers and crew.
+NCL has a relatively young fleet of cruise ships; all of the company’s 13 ships were built within the last 16 years, and over 70 percent of those have a carrying capacity of more than 3,000 passengers and crew.
+NCL’s three largest ships, the Norwegian Breakaway, Norwegian Epic, and Norwegian Getaway have capacities of over 5,600 passengers and crew.

 Norwegian Cruise Lines - Cruise Ship Fleet